Emperor Taiwu of Northern Wei: Early reign

-While Emperor Taiwu was on his Xia campaign, his generals, as he instructed, crossed the Yellow River when it froze in winter 430, and quickly recaptured Luoyang and Hulao.
-They soon forced the retreat of the main Liu Song force, under the command of the Liu Song general Dao Yanzhi (到彥之), and trapped the remaining Liu Song troops at Huatai (滑台, in modern Anyang, Henan).
-A relief mission by the Liu Song general Tan Daoji could not reach Huatai, and by spring 431, Huatai fell.
+While Emperor Taiwu was on his Xia campaign, he ordered his generals, Yizhan Jian and Zhangsun Daosheng to cross the Yellow River when it froze in winter 430.
+They quickly recaptured Luoyang and Hulao, soon forcing the retreat of the main Liu Song force, under the command of the Liu Song general Dao Yanzhi, and trapped the remaining Liu Song troops at Huatai (滑台, in modern Anyang, Henan).
+A relief mission by the Liu Song general Tan Daoji could not reach Huatai after Yizhan managed to cut off his supply routes, and by spring 431, Huatai fell.
 All the lands lost to Liu Song a year earlier had been regained.
 (Emperor Taiwu, in another action typical of him, rewarded the Liu Song general Zhu Xiuzhi (朱脩之), who had held Huatai for months faithfully, by giving him a daughter of an imperial clan member in marriage.)

 Emperor Taiwu granted the soldiers who partook in these campaigns a ten-year exemption from taxes and government service.
 He also granted the conquered people of Xia a seven-year exemption from taxes and government service in order to appease them.
 These were part of a larger series of amnesties and tax exemptions Emperor Taiwu gave in order to try to relieve the burden of frequent warfare, however by the end of his reign these exemptions appear to have only had limited effect in doing so.

 In summer 431, Emperor Taiwu made his first proposal of a marriage between the two imperial families to Liu Song.
 (Based on subsequent events, it appeared to be a proposal of marriage between a son of his and a daughter of Emperor Wen's, but by this point it was not completely clear.)
 Emperor Wen responded to it ambiguously.
 From this point on, Emperor Taiwu would repropose the marriage on a nearly yearly basis, with the same kind of response from Emperor Wen.
 At the same time, however, he did enter into peaceful relations with Rouran, by returning a number of captured Rouran generals.

 Late in 431, Emperor Taiwu commissioned Cui Hao to revise the Northern Wei legal code, which had not had a major revision since 398-9 during Emperor Daowu's reign.
 The new legal code appeared to be more lenient than the older one, with four-year and five-year imprisonment terms replaced with one-year terms, and allowed officials to be punished by being demoted in rank instead of the prescribed punishment.
 However, it was also from this point that officials became known for their rampant corruption in seeking wealth.